unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 ## Caching Strategy

 The "cache" will be either `localStorage` or `sessionStorage`.
 The cache will be consulted before a file is fetched to see if it is already present.
-If so, return from cache instead of fetching.
+If so, the file will be returned from cache instead of fetching.

 The process to maintain the cache is as follows.
 The word "store" is used to describe storage in either `localStorage` or `sessionStorage`.

 - Store the `trees` output with a key being the name of the repo.
-- If repo commit hash is not current (from the `branches` API), then refresh the tree.
+- If repo commit hash is not current (from the `branches` API) or the `trees` data for the repo doesn't exist, then fetch the tree.
 - Store all files using the SHA as the key.
-- If the SHA is present in storage return stored copy; otherwise fetch then store.
+- If the SHA is present in storage return stored copy; otherwise fetch the data, then store.